TURTLE: A C library for an optimistic stepping through a topography

 The rock depth along a line of sight is computed following pseudocode~\ref{alg:transport}.
 In the case of the BVH algorithm the \ips{volume_at} function is implemented by counting the number of intersections of a vertical ray with the topography surface.
 An even number of crossings implies that the initial position is below the tessellated ground.
 Then, the \ips{distance_to} function proceeds by locating the closest intersection with a ray along the line of sight.
 The intersection points define segments.
 The rock depth is computed from the length of the segments lying below the surface.
-Note that in this particular case where trajectories are straight, it is more efficient to map all intersections with the AABB tree in a single step, since we get all of them by default.
-For the purpose of this comparison, both methods are implemented for the AABB tree, i.e. getting all intersections in a single row, or stepping from one to another as in a HEPMC.
+Note that in this particular case where trajectories are straight, it is more efficient to map all intersections with the BVH in a single step, since the CGAL algorithm provides all of them by default.
+For the purpose of this comparison, both methods are implemented for the BVH, i.e.~getting all intersections in a single row, or stepping from one to another as in a MC.

 For the polyhedral mesh, the \ips{volume_at} function proceeds in two steps.
 First we locate the closest grid node using geodetic or projected coordinates.
 Then we test the prisms connected to this node.
-Once the initial volume is located, we step through the prisms and locate the intersections with the top or bottom faces.
-Note that since the prisms are connected by their faces their is no need to re-locate the next prism when exiting the current one.
-The exit face determines the next sub-volume.
+Once the initial volume is located, we step through the prisms and locate the intersections with the top or bottom facets.
+Note that since the prisms are connected by their facets their is no need to re-locate the next prism when exiting the current one.
+The exit facet determines the next sub-volume.